kleisauke/vips-microbench/README.md

-# libvips C++ micro-benchmarks
+# libvips micro-benchmarks

-A collection of micro-benchmarks used to measure the performance of libvips's C++ binding.
+A collection of micro-benchmarks used to measure the performance of libvips.

 ## Build
 ```bash